ProteinIQ

 DiffDock-L requires two inputs:

 • Protein structure: A PDB file or PDB ID from RCSB PDB database.
-The protein should be prepared (protonated, cleaned) for best results (you can use tools like PDB Fixer to prepare it).
+The protein should be prepared (protonated, cleaned) for best results—use PDB Fixer to prepare it.

-• Ligand: SMILES string (most common for small molecules), SDF or MOL2 file format are also supported.
+• Ligand: SMILES string (most common for small molecules), SDF, or MOL file format.

 Understanding the results

-DiffDock-L generates multiple binding poses (default: 10) ranked by confidence:
+DiffDock-L generates multiple binding poses ranked by confidence.

-Confidence Score: A model-predicted score indicating confidence in the binding pose.
-Higher (less negative) scores indicate higher confidence.
-Typical ranges:
+A model-predicted score indicating confidence in the binding pose.
+Higher (less negative) scores indicate higher confidence:

 • Score > -1.5: High confidence